KhronosGroup/glTF/specification/README.md

 A material is defined as an instance of a shading technique along with parameterized values, e.g. light colors, specularity, or shininess.
 Shading techniques use JSON properties to describe data types and semantics for GLSL vertex and fragment shader programs.

-Materials are stored in the assets `materials` property, which contains one or more material definitions.
+Materials are stored in the asset's `materials` dictionary property, which contains one or more material definitions.
 The following example shows a Blinn shader with ambient color, diffuse texture, emissive color, shininess and specular color.

 ```javascript
 "materials": {